microsoft/hands-on-lab-github-copilot/docs/workshop.md

 # Environment Setup

-To develop Java et Python applications using GitHub Copilot, you need to have certain environments set up.
+To develop Java and Python applications using GitHub Copilot, you need to have certain environments set up.
 If you haven't installed these environments yet, please do so as necessary.

+## DevContainer Setup

+You can use the DevContainer provided in this [repository][github-repo] it contains all the necessary tools and libraries for this lab.
+You can open it inside VS Code, JetBrains or any other IDE that supports DevContainer.

-## Required Software and Tools
+## Local install: Required Software and Tools

 | Component                  | Download Location                                                                                                                                                                                                                                                                                 |
 | -------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |